Pricing Guide: How Much Does Bush Trimming Cost?

 With LawnStarter

-If you decide to take a crack at trimming your own bushes, here are the tools you’ll need and approximately how much each one will cost (based on average prices from Amazon, Lowe’s, and Home Depot).
+If you decide to take a crack at trimming your own bushes, here are the tools you’ll need and the average prices for each.

 close-up of garden shears being used